eboggs-byte/kiro_amplify_gen2_app/README.md

+# Company Sage SaaS App

+**Overview:**
+Company Sage is an AI-powered SaaS platform to validate new business ideas.
+Input as much detail as possible about your concept and industry, and the app uses AI to analyze and provide feedback on whether your app could be a promising venture.

+---

 ## AWS Amplify Next.js (App Router) Starter Template

-This repository provides a starter template for creating applications using Next.js (App Router) and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+This repository provides a jumpstart for building scalable SaaS tools with Next.js App Router and AWS Amplify, including seamless integrations for authentication, APIs, and a robust database.

-## Overview

-This template equips you with a foundational Next.js application integrated with AWS Amplify, streamlined for scalability and performance.
-It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.
+---

 ## Features

-- **Authentication**: Setup with Amazon Cognito for secure user authentication.
+- **Business Idea Validation:**
+  AI-powered analysis to score and assess your app concept’s viability.

+- **Authentication:**
+  Secure user accounts with Amazon Cognito.

+- **API:**
-- **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
+  Scalable GraphQL endpoint using AWS AppSync.

+- **Database:**
-- **Database**: Real-time database powered by Amazon DynamoDB.
+  Real-time, multi-tenant data powered by Amazon DynamoDB.

-## Deploying to AWS

-For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/nextjs/start/quickstart/nextjs-app-router-client-components/#deploy-a-fullstack-app-to-aws) of our documentation.

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+- **Chat Sessions:**
+  - Create, rename, and delete chat sessions
+  - Persistent chat history across sessions
+  - Multi-tenant isolation
+  - Real-time chat interface

+- **Document Management:**
+  - Upload and manage documents
+  - Supported file types: PDF, Word, Text, Markdown
+  - Tenant-isolated storage
+  - Secure document access